Malayalam movies that were inspired by novels

 5. Chemmeen (1965)

-Chemmeen is a cult classic movie that this an adaptation of the novel by the same name written by Thakazhy Shivasankaran Pillai.
+Chemmeen is a cult classic movie that this an adaptation of the novel of the same name written by Thakazhy Shivasankaran Pillai.
 The story is based on the myths and beliefs surrounding the coastal community.
 Chemmeen uses the myth that if a married woman engages in infidelity while her husband is out there in the sea, he will be devoured by the raging waves and die.
 Chemmeen has Sheela playing Karuthamma, and Madhu plays Pareekutty, the son of a Muslim fish trader.

 6. Akam (2011)